-During the 108th Congress, the House of Representatives and the Senate Finance Committee approved two different versions of a bill that would have reauthorized and revised the Temporary Assistance for Needy Families (TANF) Block Grant.
-This legislation, H.R.
-4, also included many changes to the Child Support Enforcement (CSE) program, a component of the government's social safety net.
+In the 109th Congress, the Senate Finance Committee and the House Ways and Means Subcommittee on Human Resources have approved legislation that would reauthorize and revise the Temporary Assistance for Needy Families (TANF) Block Grant.
+This legislation, S. 667 and H.R.
+240, also includes many changes to the Child Support Enforcement (CSE) program, a component of the government's social safety net.
 In 1996, Congress passed significant changes to the CSE program as part of its reform of welfare.
+S. 667 was reported by the Senate Finance Committee on March 17, 2005 (S.Rept.
+109-51).
 H.R.
-4 was passed by the House in February 2003.
-The Senate Finance Committee reported a substitute version of the bill in September 2003 (S.Rept.
-108-162).
-On March 29-April 1, 2004, the Senate debated H.R.
-4; disagreement arose regarding amendments to the bill, a motion to limit debate was overruled, and the Senate did not vote on passage of the bill.
+240 was approved by the House Ways and Means Subcommittee on Human Resources on March 15, 2005.